JMidasch/geoRssistant/README.md

 #### Solution:

-This function unzips all zip archives in a folder and merges all raster they contain.
+This function unzips all zip archives in a folder and merges all raster files they contain.

 ### qgis.filesort(input_path, output_dir ="", remove_old = FALSE)